-ASSET BACKED SECURITIES: An asset-backed security (ABS) is a financial security collateralized by a pool of assets such as loans, leases, credit card debt, royalties or receivables.
+ASSET BACKED SECURITIES (ABS): A financial security collateralized by a pool of assets such as loans, leases, credit card debt, royalties or receivables.
 For investors, asset-backed securities are an alternative to investing in corporate debt.
 An ABS is similar to a mortgage-backed security, except that the underlying securities are not mortgage-based.